schools-for-all

 This page describes a good practices to align and support Intersectoral Policy-Program Coordination Frameworks (IPPCFs) that should be purposefully selected by each country to promote different aspects of the education and development of young people.
 The drop-down menu on the right hand side of this page lists several good practices in WoG approaches.
 Use that menu to find examples, evidence and guidance about such WoG practices.

 There are a variety of inter-ministry mechanisms that can be used to support the coordination and cooperation between and among government ministries and departments.
 These can include assigned staff in First Ministers' offices, inter-ministry agencies, multi-stakeholder councils, technical working groups, task forces, advisory bodies and coordinating committees.
 These mechanisms can be mandated by government or agreed to be bi-lateral agreements or even develop informally by ministry officials.
 It is important to make a distinction between "coordination" required by policy or written agreements and "cooperation" which is voluntary and can vary with different topics, different officials or different times.
-The most authoritative of these inter-ministry mechanisms is one that is established in law or through joint policy of the ministries involved.
-However, the impact or influence of the inter-ministry mechanism will still be dependent on whether the mechanism has:

 See our List & Checklist of leading Multi- Component Approaches (MCAs) & Multi- Intervention Programs (MIPs)